spiderpig36/morphometrix-genie/README.md

 ## Installation
 Copy the morphometrix-genie-*.jar and the classes/Extended_Line_Tool.class
 to your imagej-directory/plugins folder.
 Now restart ImageJ.
+If you use a GNU/Linux distibution make sure you use the portable version of ImageJ.
+The packaged version cases problems when installing additional plugins.

 ## Commands
 In your ImageJ, there should now be some new menu